anushka-rathore14/titanic-survival-dashboard/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%">

+## 🔎 Why This Project Matters (Recruiter View)

+> This project demonstrates my ability to:
+-Execute rigorous data cleaning and imputation using Python and Pandas to handle missing values and encode complex categorical variables.

+-Engineer predictive features from raw text and numerical fields—such as extracting identifiers and aggregating related data points—to optimize model performance.

+-Design and implement machine learning classification models to predict binary outcomes based on historical patterns.

+-Evaluate algorithm performance using quantitative metrics like accuracy, precision, and recall to ensure reliable and statistically sound results.

+-Build end-to-end pipelines that seamlessly transition messy, real-world data into structured predictive models.

 ## 🗺️ System Architecture

 The application follows a clean, interactive approach.
 The data cleaning and modeling phase was executed in a Jupyter environment, and the final extracted insights are served via a dynamic frontend.
 A reproducible machine learning pipeline integrating Pandas-based data cleaning with a robust scikit-learn preprocessing architecture.